-- You have a global singleton logging service. - Two simultaneous requests come in to the web application. - Each request is a logical "unit of work" and each requires its own order processing service. - Each controller needs to log information to the logging service.
+- You have a global singleton logging service. - Two simultaneous requests come in to the web application. - Each request is a logical "unit of work" and each requires its own order processing service. - Each order processing service needs to log information to the logging service.

-In this scenario, you'd have a root lifetime scope that contains the singleton logging service and you'd have one child lifetime scope per request, each with its own controller instance.
+In this scenario, you'd have a root lifetime scope that contains the singleton logging service and you'd have one child lifetime scope per request, each with its own order processing service: